 To conduct their research, a team from Karolinska Institute in Stockholm recruited 10 subjects, who were photographed on two separate occasions: after eight hours of normal sleep and after 31 hours of sleep deprivation.
 The photographs were taken in the laboratory at 2:30 pm on both occasions.
 Forty other study participants rated the 20 facial photographs with respect to various facial cues, fatigue, and sadness.
 In a separate study announced earlier this year, University Hospitals Case Medical Center in Cleveland, Ohio found that poor sleepers showed "increased signs of skin aging and slower recovery from a variety of environmental stressors.

 If you struggle with getting quality sleep, the following tips might help your slumber: Stick to a regular sleep schedule, even on weekends.
 Eat well, and avoid caffeine in the evenings or overeating before bedtime.
 Also try sleep accessories, such as a white noise machine or ear plugs, to block out distractions.
-If you get overheated, try cooling bedding and wicking sleepwear to include cool sheets, cool pillows , cooling mattress pads and moisture wicking pajamas.
+If you get overheated, try cooling bedding and wicking sleepwear to include cool sheets, cool pillows , cooling mattress topper and moisture wicking pajamas.
 Exercise during the day, which can help sleep, and try to clear your mind from clutter by doing some calming yoga or writing in a journal.